metaneutrons/snapdog2/docs/blueprint/13-metrics-and-telemetry-infrastructure-layer.md

 The application is instrumented with OpenTelemetry to provide all three signals (logs, traces, metrics), allowing the user to choose the desired backend.
 The three pillars of observability are:

-* **Distributed Tracing:** To track the flow of requests and operations across different logical components (API, MediatR Handlers, Infrastructure Services).
+* **Distributed Tracing:** To track the flow of requests and operations across different logical components (API, Cortex.Mediator Handlers, Infrastructure Services).
 * **Metrics:** To quantify application performance, resource usage, and key operational counts (e.g., commands processed, errors).
 * **Correlated Logging:** To link log events directly to the specific trace and span that generated them, significantly simplifying debugging.